Is Technology Really Causing Unhealthy Relationships?

 Likewise, they may often do the same to you.

-You have to understand that these types of missed communications happen.
+You have to understand that these types of missed communications happen, and can then enflame into unhealthy relationships before you realize what’s happened.

 It is best not to get disappointed if you do not get the response you are looking for in an email because some points invariably get lost in the shuffle.